 For his work on Saturday Night Live, Odenkirk garnered an Emmy® Award for "Outstanding Writing in a Variety or Music Program" in 1989.
 The "Motivational Speaker" sketch Odenkirk wrote for his friend Chris Farley, which originated at Second City in Chicago, was recently named by Rolling Stone magazine as the best SNL sketch of all time.
 In 1993, Odenkirk earned another Emmy® Award for writing on The Ben Stiller Show.

-Odenkirk co-created and starred in Mr. Show with Bob and David, which ran on HBO for four years and has been called "the American Monty Python."
-As an actor, he has brought many film and television characters to life, including "Stevie Grant" in The Larry Sanders Show, ex-porn star "Gil Bang" in Curb Your Enthusiasm, "Ross Grant" in Alexander Payne’s acclaimed feature Nebraska, and "Bill Oswalt" on the FX series Fargo.
+Odenkirk co-created and starred in Mr. Show with Bob and David, which ran on HBO for four years (1985–1989) and has been called "the American Monty Python."
+As an actor, he has brought to life many film and television characters, including Stevie Grant in The Larry Sanders Show, ex-porn star Gil Bang in Curb Your Enthusiasm, Ross Grant in Alexander Payne’s acclaimed feature film Nebraska, and Bill Oswalt in the FX series Fargo.

-Over the years, Odenkirk has been instrumental in helping emerging comedy writer/performers get their work on the air.
-He was an executive producer of Tim Heidecker and Eric Wareheim’s first Adult Swim series Tom Goes to the Mayor and was a consultant on their subsequent shows Tim and Eric Awesome Show, Great Job! and Check it Out! with Dr. Steve Brule.
+Over the years, Odenkirk has been instrumental in helping emerging comedy writer-performers get their work on the air.
+He was an executive producer of Tim Heidecker and Eric Wareheim’s first Adult Swim series, Tom Goes to the Mayor, and was a consultant on their subsequent shows Tim and Eric Awesome Show, Great Job! and Check It Out! with Dr. Steve Brule.
 In 2013, Odenkirk teamed up with the young comedy group The Birthday Boys to executive produce their sketch show on IFC, which ran for two seasons.